-- be interested in breast cancer, including the environmental causes of breast cancer and/or disparities in breast cancer, prevention of breast cancer or questions about breast cancer, - be able to participate in all face-to-face and online sessions, - have access to computers throughout the entire program, - be interested in conducting research, including submitting grant proposals for research funding, - agree to submit a draft research plan for review, and - be willing to participate fully in the program, including sharing research ideas, plans, and draft plans with program staff, teachers, and other participants.
+- demonstrate a clear interest in pursuing CPPR research into breast cancer.
+This includes interests in environmental causes of disease, disparities, prevention, and other topics within these two areas. - be able to participate in all face-to-face and online sessions, - have access to computers throughout the entire program, - be interested in conducting research, including submitting grant proposals for research funding, - agree to submit a draft research plan for review, and - be willing to participate fully in the program, including sharing research ideas, plans, and draft plans with program staff, teachers, and other participants.

-Individuals who previously participated in the CRIBS or QuickStart (2014, 2016 or 2017) programs are not eligible to apply.
+Individuals who previously participated in the CRIBS or QuickStart programs are not eligible to apply.
 Organizations and institutions that already participated in CRIBS or QuickStart programs are eligible to apply if both the research question and the individuals in the partnership are distinct from previous teams.

 - Teams: Priority will be given to applications received from teams based in California, though applications from outside California will also be considered (out of state teams must cover their own travel expenses).
-Teams that apply must include at least one community Co-PI and one scientific Co-PI, and must be interested in conducting CBPR that includes questions about breast cancer.
-You do not have to have a history of working together to be eligible to apply.
-For a team of two, additional team members beyond the first two may be accommodated if space is available.
-If this is of interest to you, your team must name that third person in the QuickStart application that you submit and provide a brief rationale for their participation. - Individual community members and scientists: Individual community members and scientists who have not yet found a potential CBPR partner are eligible to apply for QuickStart.
+Teams that apply must include at least one community Co-PI and one academic Co-PI, and must be interested in conducting CPPR that includes questions about breast cancer.
+You do not have to have a history of working together to be eligible to apply. - For a team of two, additional team members beyond the first two may be accommodated if space is available.
+If this is of interest to you, your team must name that third person in the QuickStart application that you submit and provide a brief rationale for their participation. - Individual community members and academics: Individual community members and academics who have not yet found a potential CPPR partner are eligible to apply for QuickStart.
 The QuickStart staff will assist you in looking for a potential research partner as best we can.
 Applicants should have an initial sense of their general research interests in order to help the trainers focus in on potential partners.
 People who are interested in applying who do not yet have a research focus are encouraged to contact the QuickStart staff to discuss possible directions before submitting an application.
-Please note that individuals who want to apply must meet the early deadline of January 15 for applying in order to allow time to help you find a potential partner.
+Please note that individuals who want to apply must meet the early deadline of March 20, 2023 for applying in order to allow time to help you find a potential partner.